Docs Home → Atlas App Services

 Rename a property

-While renaming a property is a breaking change, some of the Realm SDKs offer a workaround to remap the property name.
+While renaming a property or object is a breaking change, some of the Realm SDKs offer a workaround to remap the property name.
 See Change a Property Name for more details.

 Add an Object Type